January 5, 2018

 Mail & Guardian Media publish the weekly Mail & Guardian newspaper.
 This company is 87.5% owned by Zimbabwean entrepreneur Trevor Ncube's Newtrust Company Botswana Ltd. Minority shareholders make up the rest.

 The primary reason for all this publishing success in South Africa is the centuries-old trust that has been built up among citizens.
 Readers know that stories are habitually checked against at least two reliable sources prior to publication.
 This means that news reports are by and large accurate and seldom sensationalised.
 Parties about whom articles are written are asked to comment before publication, as are any other sources involved.
 For this reason, South Africans have a high regard for the reliability of what they read in their press.
 It is rare indeed that journalists are so unprofessional that they publish articles without properly checking all relevant sources and accurately reporting all known facts.

 It is regrettable that occasionally the odd journalist, knowingly misreports or intentionally leaves out important facts from an article.
 As Benjamin Franklin once observed “It takes many good deeds to build a reputation, but just one bad deed to ruin it.”
 Nevertheless, we cannot and will not paint all journalists with the same brush.
 South Africa’s press simply cannot afford to have its proud history and centuries-old reputation tarnished by the reckless conduct of a few journalists.

 We aren’t perfect but we work hard each day with the goal of keeping all of our customers happy.
-Please contact us should you have any questions about any of our car insurance or life products.
+Please contact us should you have any questions about any of our car insurance.
 We would like to address any query you may have as soon as possible, whether it is bad service, a rejected claim or a Hellopeter complaint.